Winnipeg sometimes flies under the radar, but it’s a treasure. Discover these brilliant outdoor activities in Winnipeg for your next trip.

 Winnipeg Folk Festival

-Aside from music, the festival also has tons of local artisans and food vendors who offer delicious treats and cool crafts for you to take home with you.
+Aside from the music, the festival has tons of local artisans and food vendors offering delicious treats and cool crafts to take home.

 Not in town for Folk Fest?
-Don’t fret!
-Winnipeg has tons of amazing festivals year-round (yep, even in the winter).
-In the coldest months of winter, the Festival du Voyageur happens, which is one of Winnipeg’s best kept secrets.
-I’m seriously tempted to go back in the freezing cold just to see it myself!
+Don’t fret — Winnipeg has festivals year-round, even in the depths of winter.
+The Festival du Voyageur in February is one of Winnipeg’s best-kept secrets — a celebration of French-Canadian and Métis heritage with outdoor skating, live music, and enough poutine to last a lifetime.
+I’m seriously tempted to go back in the freezing cold just to see it.

 Winnipeg Restaurant

-Feast Cafe & Bistro: A First Nations-owned diner serving up traditional and fusion dishes that star traditional bread called bannock.
-Try the “eggs banny” if you go there for breakfast!
+Feast Cafe & Bistro: A First Nations-owned diner serving traditional and fusion dishes starring the traditional bread called bannock.
+Get the “eggs banny” for breakfast.

-Red Ember Common: Amazing pizza at affordable prices, located inside The Forks Market.
-Like I mentioned, I loved the Hot n’ Honey, which has spicy salami, tomato sauce, and some sweet honey drizzled on top!
+Red Ember Common: Amazing pizza at affordable prices, inside The Forks Market.
+The Hot n’ Honey is the one.

-Baked Expectations: After dinner, head to Baked Expectations, an Osborne Village local favorite with amazing sweet treats and desserts.
+Baked Expectations: After dinner, head to this Osborne Village institution for amazing sweet treats and desserts.
+An institution.

 Wind Down in a Thermal Cycle at Thermea Spa